 As safe as a driver as you may be, it won’t amount to anything if your vehicle is not safe.
 Issues can arise when you fail to maintain your vehicle.
 Failure to maintain a vehicle is a form of negligence, and it can make a driver liable for damages.

-At The Odierno Law Firm, P.C., we know that you may not always be able to prevent an accident.
+At The Odierno Law Firm, P.C., our personal injury lawyers know that you may not always be able to prevent an accident.
 Some drivers are negligent, and you can’t predict their actions.
 You can take steps to stay as safe as possible.
 When an accident occurs, you can put our Long Island car accident lawyers on your side to pursue the compensation you deserve.